bane-stealthium/gpubreach/README.md

 ## Results Reproduced by this Artifact

 In this artifact, we aim to reproduce the following:
-1. PT Massaging Primitives (Figure 5, 7, 8, and 10)
+1. PT Massaging Primitives (Figures 5, 7, 8, and 10)

 2. GPU Privilege Escalation - Arbitrary Read & Write Capabilities with GPUBreach (Table 2, Sections 6.1 - 6.3, Table 3)